-The earliest evidence of the toponyms of Armenia are cuneiform inscriptions dating back to the $3^{rd}-1^{st}$ millennia BC.
+The earliest evidence of the toponyms of Armenia are cuneiform inscriptions dating back to the 3rd - 1st millennia BC.
 The Akkadian sources (the second half of the 3rd millennium BC) have been in the centre of the researchers' attention, particularly studying the localization of Armanum.
-In this respect different opinions have been suggested in historiography, which concentrate around three regions: (a) in the south-west of the Armenian Highland, (b) to the west of the Euphrates and (c) in Northern (Armenian) Mesopotamia.
+In this respect different opinions have been suggested in historiography, which concentrate around three regions: (a) in the southwest of the Armenian Highland, (b) to the west of the Euphrates and (c) in Northern (Armenian) Mesopotamia.

 First of all, it is necessary to take into consideration the geographical position of the area encompassing these regions in accordance with the archaeological materials dating from the Neolithic and Chalcolithic periods to Early Bronze Age, as well as the usage of the historical-toponymical terminology.
-There is a number of Neolithic sites in Western Asia a part of which corresponds to the area called in archaeology the "Golden Triangle", which some researchers attributed to "northern Syria, southeast Anatolia and western Zagros".
-Meanwhile the term "southeast Anatolia" is wrongly used in this definition, because "Anatolia" (including all its parts: northern, southern, western and eastern) corresponds only to Asia Minor10.
-In Fig. 5 of
+There are a number of Neolithic sites in Western Asia a part of which corresponds to the area called in archaeology the "Golden Triangle", which some researchers attributed to "northern Syria, southeast Anatolia and western Zagros".
+Meanwhile the term "southeast Anatolia" is wrongly used in this definition, because "Anatolia" (including all its parts: northern, southern, western and eastern) corresponds only to Asia Minor.
+In Fig. 5 of the abovementioned articles by K.S.
+Kozlowski, O. Aurenche and E. Asouti the territory of Asia Minor (i.e. Anatolia) is